Monday, 14 November 2016

 Paine soon became involved in the town government of Lewes and often held forth on politics at the White Hart Inn, now Hotel.
 I stayed here on my trip to Lewes a few years ago.

-During his time in Lewes, Paine became increasingly anti-monarchical and anti-aristocratic, sentiments he took to America in the autumn of 1774.
+During his years in Lewes, Paine became increasingly anti-monarchical and anti-aristocratic, sentiments he took to America in the autumn of 1774.
 He emigrated at the suggestion by Benjamin Franklin, then representing colonial interests in Britain.
 Paine arrived in Philadelphia to find the thirteen colonies on the verge of revolt against British rule.
 He quickly became involved in politics, and surged to fame with the publication of his immensely popular pamphlet Common Sense in January 1776.

 At the end of 1776, Paine published a pamphlet series The American Crisis, designed to inspire sacrifice in the struggle for independence.
 It opens with some of the most famous words ever written: “These are the times that try men’s souls.”
 Washington had it read aloud to his soldiers.

 Perhaps Paine’s most important contribution to the revolutionary cause was his mission to France in 1781, with John Laurens of South Carolina.
+The two men shared something besides their revolutionary fervor: they opposed slavery.
+Laurens was killed in one of the last battles of the war.

 Paine and Laurens succeeded in gaining funds and a French commitment to send a fleet and army to America later that year.
 The arrival of the French during Washington’s Siege of Yorktown, Virginia played a crucial role in bringing about the surrender of British forces under Lord Cornwallis in October.